dmatis/darrenmatis.com-gatsby/README.md

 ## How it works
 * Site is statically generated using GatsbyJS
 * Data is managed and fetched from a Headless CMS ([Strapi.io](https://strapi.io/))
+* SEO is configured by `gatsby-plugin-sitemap` and the `SEO.js` component which extracts the siteMetadata from gatsby-config

 ## Special Thanks
 Special thanks to [John Smilga](https://www.johnsmilga.com/) who provided a tutorial on the initial implementation of this project in Gatsby and Strapi.\